Hasibul-Islam/Hasibul-Islam/README.md

 ## Goal: To establish myself in the ocean of new technologies where I can work with anyone, anything.

 **About Me:**<p> I'm Md.
 Hasibul Islam, completed graduation from IUBAT(International Univerity of Business Agriculture and Technology), Dhaka, Bangladesh.
-I am currently trying to establish myself as a <p>Data Scientist</p>.
+I am currently trying to establish myself as a <b>Data Scientist</b>.
 I have worked with <b>Python</b> for couple of years.
 Tried django for sometime.
 Now I have totally moved to the Data Science field.
 Trying to learn the new methods of 21st century's technologies.
 Currently I'm open to work. </p>